Kapoeta East

 2022 UN OCHA population estimate*: 169,978

 Kapoeta East County is located in Eastern Equatoria State.
 It borders Kapoeta North County, Kapoeta South County and Budi County to the west and Jonglei State (Pibor County) to the north.
-It also borders Ethiopia to the east and Kenya to the south.
+It also borders Ethiopia to the east and Kenya to the south, with the extreme south-west border of Kapoeta East also bordering Uganda.

-The county falls within the south-eastern semi-arid pastoral livelihoods zone.
+The county falls within the south-eastern semi-arid pastoral livelihood zone.
 The Toposa people are primarily cattle-keepers, but also herd sheep and goats.
 Subsistence farming is also practiced, but on a smaller scale compared to other counties in the state – with one study estimating that about 54% of households engage in agriculture (FAO/WFP 2018).
 The same estimate was reported in data from 2021 (FAO/WFP 2022).
 In 2021, gross cereal yields were estimated to be 0.85 tonnes per hectare, increasing to 0.9 tonnes per hectare in 2022 (FAO/WFP 2023).
 Some cereal production takes place, mainly sorghum, but on a limited scale.
-There have been frequent clashes between the Toposa and Buya over cattle in Greater Kapoeta.
-Competition over water and pasture has been the primary driver of these conflicts.

 While the border towns in Kapoeta East County are less significant for trade than those in Kapoeta Town (Kapoeta South County) or Torit (Torit County), the Nadapal/Narus border crossing links South Sudan to Kakuma refugee camp in Kenya and has played a historically strategic role both for the government in its border dispute with Kenya and for the humanitarian community as an entry point for Operation Lifeline Sudan in the 1990s.

-Food insecurity has remained fairly constant in Kapoeta East; the IPC classified the county at Crisis (Phase 3) level in 2016 and it remains in this classification in the IPC’s 2022 projections.
-In November 2022, the IPC projected the county as being at a crisis (IPC level 3) level of food insecurity, with conditions projected to persist at the same level until March 2023, whereupon they are predicted to decline to emergency levels (IPC level 4) between April and July 2023.
+Food insecurity has remained at Crisis (Phase 3) fairly constantly in Kapoeta East between 2016 to 2022.
+In November 2024, the IPC projected the county as being at a crisis (IPC level 3) level of food insecurity, with conditions projected to deteriorate to emergency levels (IPC level 4) between December 2024and July 2025.
 A 2020 REACH assessment found residents in 32% of assessed settlements were coping with a lack of food by going days without food and residents in 72% of settlements described the hunger they were experiencing as severe or the worst it can be.
 51% of assessed settlements were home to residents who were selling livestock to cope with food insecurity and 65% of settlements reported livestock disease as present.
 A 2022 REACH assessment noted improvements in these indicators, with 27% of assessed settlements describing hunger as severe.
 However, settlements reported an increase in the selling of livestock to offset food insecurity, which rose to 86%.
+Since December 2022, the Jie community of Kapoeta East has been suffering from food insecurity resulting from severe drought, forcing people to migrate in search of food and water (Radio Tamazuj 2023a).

 Kapoeta East is the county with the second largest population in Eastern Equatoria State (second only to Magwi County) and has its headquarters at Narus near the border with Kenya.
 In February 2021, telecommunications company MTN resumed operations in Kapoeta East after nearly eight years of being off-air due to insecurity.
 Kapoeta East also hosts the Kuron Peace Village, which was founded in 2005 by Bishop Taban Paride.
 The aim of the project was to create a diverse community that promoted peace building, and sought to address the needs of local communities through education, agriculture and other services.
 It has hosted gatherings of traditional leaders, including a three-day meeting in April 2016 of seventeen chiefs from different parts of South Sudan to reflect on their changing role in peacemaking and the political transition.

-Kapoeta East is home to ten (10) Early Childhood Development centers, thirteen (13) primary schools and four (4) secondary schools including the all-girls St. Bakhita Secondary and the all-boys St. Patrick’s Secondary.
-All four secondary schools are located in Narus payam.
-A 2014 assessment in Kapoeta East also revealed that the county had one of the lowest enrollment rates of girls in primary school in the state, attributed to pressure to engage in child marriage.
+Kapoeta East is home to twenty-six (26) Early Childhood Development centres, twenty-six (26) primary schools and four (4) secondary schools including the all-girls St. Bakhita Secondary and the all-boys St. Patrick’s Secondary.
+All four secondary schools are located in Narus Payam.
+A 2014 assessment in Kapoeta East also revealed that the county had one of the lowest enrolment rates of girls in primary school in the state, attributed to pressure to engage in child marriage.

 The major threats to people’s livelihoods in Greater Kapoeta (Kapoeta North, South and East) are cattle raiding, armed banditry and persistent droughts.
-Cattle raids between the Toposa and the Turkana across the border shared with Kenya have also been observed.
-In addition, community consultations carried out in 2012 found that competition over water, a lack of healthcare and poor education were compounding threats to security in the county (UNDP 2012).
-They also noted longstanding tension between the Toposa and Murle in Jonglei to the north associated with perceived child abductions.
+Community consultations carried out in 2012 found that competition over water, a lack of healthcare and poor education were compounding threats to security in the county (UNDP 2012).
+They also noted longstanding tension between the Toposa and Murle in Jonglei to the north.
+Much of the southern border of Kapoeta East County (including the Ilemi Triangle, discussed below) is disputed with Kenya, with such disputes overlapping and connecting with tensions and raiding between the Toposa and Turkana pastoralists from northern Kenya (UNDP 2020).
+However, co-operation between communities – particularly during times of scarcity – is also present in the disputed Ilemi Triangle, as is cross-border peacemaking (Snel and de Vries 2022, pp.23-25).

 Payams: Narus (County Headquarters), Jie, Katodori, Kauto, Lotimor, Mogos, Natinga